PlayUAV/PlayuavOSD/README.md

 * minoposd - an implementation of OpenPilot UAVTalk on MinimOSD(https://code.google.com/p/minoposd/)

-* The 3D code come from the book "Tricks of the 3D Game Programming Gurus-Advanced 3D Graphics and Rasterization" and "Tricks of the Windows Game Programming Gurus".
+* Books "Tricks of the 3D Game Programming Gurus-Advanced 3D Graphics and Rasterization" and "Tricks of the Windows Game Programming Gurus".
 Both written by Andre LaMothe(Author)

 Introduction